spring-attic/spring-mobile-samples/lite-site-preference-handler/README.md

 # lite-site-preference-handler

-A [Spring Mobile] sample application demonstrating the Site Preference capabilities of the Spring Mobile Device module.
+A [Spring Mobile] sample application demonstrating many of the capabilities of the Spring Mobile Device module, including:

+* "Lite" device resolution through the use of DeviceResolverHandlerInterceptor
+* Site preference management via SitePreferenceHandlerInterceptor
+* JSP views
+* Spring Boot autoconfiguration

 ## Build and Deploy